The Sovereign UX Codex

 Refinement Direction: Localize Sovereign UX.
 Translate principles through indigenous and non-Western epistemologies.

-Summary: This framework requires symbolic and emotional literacy to implement well.
-Designers without this training may misapply or flatten the framework.
+Summary: Sovereign UX requires symbolic and emotional literacy to apply well.
+Designers without this training may flatten or misapply it.

 Challenge Type: Educational Barrier